MushroomRL/mushroom-rl/examples/habitat/README.md

 sensors available to the robot, the rewards, the action discretization, and any additional information you may need.
 The second YAML file is optional, and overwrites whatever was already defined in the first YAML.
-> If you use YAMLs from 'habitat-lab', check if they define a YAML for BASE_TASK_CONFIG_PATH.
-If they do, you need to pass it as `base_config_file` to `Habitat()`. 'habitat-lab' YAMLs, in fact, use relative paths, and calling them from outside its root folder will cause errors.
+> If you use YAMLs from `habitat-lab`, check if they define a YAML for BASE_TASK_CONFIG_PATH.
+If they do, you need to pass it as `base_config_file` to `Habitat()`. `habitat-lab` YAMLs, in fact, use relative paths, and calling them from outside its root folder will cause errors.

 * If you use a dataset, be sure that the path defined in the YAML file is correct,